Cultivating the conditions required for health, well-being, and equity requires many different approaches.

 Our strategic framework directs the foundation’s focus towards the underlying conditions impacting health – external factors such as our homes, schools, workplaces, and neighborhoods which create opportunities for health and well-being.
 From this framework, the foundation has identified three priority areas which we direct the foundation’s financial and human resources towards:

 Learn more about our strategies and anticipated outcomes associated with our strategic framework here.
 Our strategic framework was developed through community conversations, analysis of our previous grantmaking, as well as numerous external reports, research, and articles.
 It also comes at a unique moment in time – the movement for black lives has driven national attention to the persistence of injustice and inequity for black people, as well as other communities of color.
 This period has also been defined by the COVID-19 pandemic, which has exacerbated existing inequities and resulted in an economic crisis that strains the community-based organizations that serve our rural region.
+A full summary of our strategies and planning process can be found here.

 This moment has served as a catalyst to FCH as we revisited our strategies, policies, and practices.
 As our community begins to recover from the health, economic, and social justice crises, it is our intent to continue to learn from those we serve and contribute to recovery efforts that build a more resilient and equitable place.